kubeflow/website/content/docs/other-guides/multi-user-overview.md

 ## Onboard new user

-An **administrator** needs to create a profile for any user in kubeflow cluster.
+An **administrator** needs to create a profile for any user in the kubeflow cluster.
 Here an administrator is a person who has [*cluster-admin*](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles) role binding in the Kubernetes cluster.
 This person has permissions to create